monterhealth/api-filter-bundle/README.md

 For example:

-`/books?author=agatha%20christie` returns all books where author equals 'agatha christie'.
+`/books?author:name=agatha%20christie` returns all books where author.name equals 'agatha christie'.

 `/books?author[not][end]=rowling` returns all books where author doesn't end with 'rowling'.

 `/books?title[][start]=harry&title[][not][word_start]=philosopher` returns all books that have a title that starts with 'harry' and where none of the words in the title start with 'philosopher'.

+As you may have noticed, nested properties must be referenced with a : sign like author:name in the uri.

 ### Order filter
 Available strategies: